 Making candles in your crockpot is SO much less mess than other methods!
-I placed a few jars in the bottom of my crockpot (these happen to be fancy yogurt jars, but use whatever you have) and filled the jars with cut up wax.
-Wax pellets would be much easier to use, but I have had a huge block of candle wax for probably 20 years… so I probably shouldn’t purchase more.
+I placed a few jars in the bottom of my crockpot (these happen to be fancy yogurt jars, but use whatever you have) and filled the jars with cut-up wax.
+Soy wax pellets or paraffin wax are much easier to use, but I have had a huge block of candle wax for probably 20 years… so I probably shouldn’t purchase more.
 Pour water into the crockpot (not the jars) up to the level of the wax.
 Turn the crockpot on high and cover.

 Check on your crockpot every once in a while over the next few hours.
-As the wax in the jars melts and fills in all the nooks and crannies, you will likely need to add more wax to the jars.
+As the wax in the jars begins melting and filling in all the nooks and crannies, you will likely need to add more wax to the jars.
 Add in the additional wax to the liquid wax and then give it all a good stir.
 When all the wax is melted, you can add a few drops of fragrance into each jar.

-Wood wick candles are also way easier to work with than traditional wicks.
-You just cut the wood wick to length and insert it into the metal base.
+Woodwick candles are also way easier to work with than traditional wicks.
+You just cut the wood wick to length with scissors and insert it into the metal base.
 Then place the wick into the jar.
 Since the wood wick stands up on the bottom of the jar, you don’t have to worry about tying any wicks to keep them upright like you have to with traditional cotton wicks.